geoglows/training.geoglows.org/docs/rfs/bias-correction/forecasted-bias-correction.en.md

 [Bias_Correction_Forecast_Data.pdf](https://drive.google.com/file/d/1CjsVCMkZjngEZt1k45dd4tgGTJREhi2D/view?usp=sharing)

-This Colab notebook offers a step-by-step guide for performing bias correction on GEOGLOWS forecast values.
+This Colab notebook offers a step-by-step guide for performing bias correction on RFS forecast values.
 It shows how to adjust forecasted streamflow values using historical observations, improving the accuracy of predictions and aligning the data with real-world measurements for better hydrological analysis: